cdsahmed/myproject/README.md

 - setName(String name): Sets the name of the product.
 - getPrice(): Returns the price of the product.
 - setPrice(float price): Sets the price of the product.
-Setters and getters for the attributes, addProduct, removeProduct, calculatePrice and placeOrder printOrderInfo
+-Setters and getters for the attributes, addProduct, removeProduct, calculatePrice and placeOrder
+-printOrderInfo

 ## Usage